 In my first year of community college I was assigned a project to build a website and a business model in the industry of my choosing.
 I decided to target an industry that I saw as lacking.
 I chose to start an online business designed to connect background verified contractors with ready to act clients.
-It was similar to today’s Angie’s List; of course, this was before I even knew of Angie’s List.
+It was similar to today’s Angie’s List; of course, this was before Angie’s List was even an online platform in Dallas.
 This project quickly turned into an active and demanding platform and before I knew it I was running my first business.
 “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters,”-Colossians 3:23 NIV

 It was very fun to learn the insides and outs of running a business, but I quickly discovered that even though some contractors had all their ducks in a row (qualifications, certification, insurance, and recommendations) that many of them did not know how to actually deliver top-notch customer service.
 To me, customer service has always been more than just being a good person and doing the right thing.
-Those both go a very long ways, but it doesn’t mean you understand how your customers like to be served.
-With the various peaks and valleys I experienced within that industry, some of them learning lessons as a young manager and others as areas that I knew needed innovation, but that I wasn’t yet ready to take on, I decided to shut that business down.
-Now, with an insatiable desire to build a business, I knew what I wanted and how I would get there, but I hadn’t figured out the “why” behind what I believe in what I believe.
-I took some time to evaluate this so-called x-factor with the mindset of designing a business where I would be able to inspire my team members to better deliver on the customer experience and my team members could, in turn, inspire me to innovate better business practices.
-“People don’t buy what you do; they buy why you do it.
+Those both go a very long ways, but it doesn’t mean you understand how a client likes to be served.
+I experienced various peaks and valleys within that industry, some of them learning lessons as a young manager and others as disappointments with those thought to be the industry leaders.
+Ultimately, I decided to shut that business down.
+With my first business experience resulting in a giant learning lesson I knew I’d have to hone my passion for leadership before I took on any new opportunities.
+With an insatiable desire to build an ethical and value-based business, I knew what I wanted and how I would get there, but I hadn’t figured out the “why” behind what I believe in and why I believe in it.
+Thankfully I was able to connect with, consult from, and learn alongside some of the best professionals in the textile cleaning industry.
+Through various continuing education courses, I was presented with opportunities to team up with many of the most innovative leaders in the rug industry.”People don’t buy what you do; they buy why you do it.
 And what you do simply proves what you believe.” -Simon Sinek

 In a world where rug fibers, backings, and construction are constantly changing it’s important to always be learning so we invest heavily in our process, tools, and training.
 Rug cleaning is not a “one-size” fits all method and neither is a customers experience.
 I implore you to communicate with us the highlights of our service as well as any area in which we can improve; we promise to always do our best to accommodate your needs.
 We appreciate you taking the time to read about our company and we look forward to speaking with you directly.